HuveD/micro_roo_manager/docs/rules/tool_guide.md

 <!-- Add guides for other tools below this line -->
 ## Platform-Specific Static Analysis and Unit Testing Commands

+> ⚠️ **IMPORTANT:** All static analysis and unit test commands below must be executed in single-run mode only.
+Do NOT use any watch mode or auto-repeat options such as `watch`, `--watch`, `--watchAll`, etc. Always ensure that tests and analysis run once and exit.
+If a tool enables watch mode by default, you MUST explicitly disable it (e.g., use `--watch=false` or equivalent for your tool).
+This rule applies regardless of programming language or platform.

 This table provides common single-run commands for static analysis and unit testing across various platforms.

 | Language/Platform | Static Analysis Command | Test Execution Command |